 Studies say that rethinking your relationship with alcohol can have measurable health benefits like improving sleep quality, insulin sensitivity, and blood pressure numbers, along with helping you lose weight.
 Another study shows that light and moderate drinking can decrease your risk of depression.

-Thankfully there a lots of non-alcoholic alternatives on the market now.
+Thankfully, there are a lot of non-alcoholic alternatives on the market now.
 And we’re so on board — drink rituals make winding down feel more special, and alcohol-free options give you that experience without the downsides.
 Non-alcoholic wines can even provide you with boosted health benefits due to the inclusion of functional ingredients.
 Above all, a correctly paired wine can elevate any moment, especially a fabulous meal or snack.

 Our methodology & criteria: